-Opioids are substances that help with pain management by producing pain-relieving and euphoric effects.
-These include both prescription painkillers as well as some illicit substances.
-Although they provide temporary relief to the user, opioid side effects can affect a patient’s well-being.
-Side effects of opioids that can be risky in both short term and long term.
-Find out how do opioids affect the body, can they be taken during pregnancy, and how to manage adverse effects of opioids?
+Opioids are prescription substances that help with pain management by producing pain-relieving and euphoric effects.
+Although opioids drugs provide temporary relief to the user, opioid side effects can affect a patient’s well-being.
+According to a study published in The American Journal of Emergency Medicine, 95% of opioid users experience opioid induced constipation.
+Aside from this, there are other side effects of opioids that can be risky in both short-term and long-term use.
+Thus, proper management of these adverse opioid effects through some professional resources is necessary.

 What Are The Common Side Effects Of Opioids?